 My name is Samantha McBride and I am a Presidential Postdoctoral Research Fellow at Princeton University, where I work with Professor Howard Stone.
 I recently completed a PhD at MIT in the department of mechanical engineering, where I worked with Professor Kripa Varanasi on problems related to wettability, controlled crystallization, and material sustainability.
 Specifically, my dissertation focused on controlled formation of crystal patterns from drops and on anti-fouling materials for use in water treatment and desalination.
 Prior to joining MIT, I received an MS in Chemical Engineering from Rensselaer Polytechnic Institute and a BS in Environmental Engineering at the University of Nevada, Reno.
-I am currently seeking tenure track faculty positions with a start date in 2021 or 2022.

 I have been working in research labs for the past 10 years on a variety of topics related to water chemistry, fluid physics, and interfacial science.
 I am passionate about developing new technologies for improving water quality across the globe, and fascinated by the ways we can use microgravity for fundamental science investigations.
 At MIT, I was selected as a Martin Fellow for my research on water sustainability.
 I also served as vice president of the MIT Water Club and as a judge for the USA national Junior Stockholm Water Prize competition.
 During my master's work at RPI, I also became very involved with the microgravity research community (the American Society for Gravitational and Space Research, ASGSR) through a NASA-funded project led by Professor Amir Hirsa exploring use of a microgravity droplet reactor to investigate interfacial phenomena.
 I served as student president of ASGSR for two years, and became heavily involved with science education & outreach through this position.